-PETRONAS CODEOF CODEOF CONDUCT AND BUSINESS ETHICS
+PERRONAS CODEOF CODEOF CODUCT AND BUSINESS ETHICS

-The PETRONAS Code of Conduct and Business Ethics Country Supplement: Malaysia is a specific reference for use in Malaysia.
+The PETRONAS Code of Conduct and Business Ethics Country Supplement: Japan is a specific reference for use in Japan.
 It does not describe all applicable laws or PETRONAS policies, or give full details on any particular law or policy.
 It does not constitute legal advice.
 It does not constitute or create a contract of employment.
-PETRONAS reserves the right to modify, revise, cancel or waive any policy, procedure or condition without notice and without revision of the Code.
-Moreover, the provisions of the Code may be modified by PETRONAS to adapt them to local laws and conditions.
+PETRONAS reserves the right to modify, revise, cancel or waive any policy, procedure or condition with notice and without revision of the Code.
+Moreover the provision of the Code may be modified by PETRONAS to adapt them to local laws and conditions.

-©PETROLIAM NASIONAL BERHAD (PETRONAS) 2013.
+©PETROLIAM NASIONAL BERHAD (PETRONAS) 2015.
 All rights reserved.
 No part of this document may be reproduced, stored in a retrieval system or transmitted in any form or by any means (electronic, mechanical, photocopying, recording or otherwise) without the permission of the copyright owner.

-CONTENTS

-COUNTRY SUPPLEMENT: MALAYSIA
+CONTENTS COUNTRY SUPPLEMENT: JAPAN

 PART I: CONDUCT TENDING TO JEOPARDISE DUTY OF GOOD

-FAITH AND FIDELITY 4
+FAITH AND FIDELITY 2

-1. Serious Pecuniary Indebtedness 4
+1. Serious Pecuniary Indebtedness 2

 2. Borrowing Money

 3. Living Beyond Official Emoluments and Legitimate Private Means

-PART II: INFORMATION SECURITY 7
+PART II: INFORMATION SECURITY 5

-PART III: WORKPLACE CULTURE & ENVIRONMENT
+PART III: WORKPLACE CULTURE & ENVIRONMENT 6

-1. Absence Without Leave or Without Reasonable Cause 8
+1. Absence Without Leave or Without Reasonable Cause 6

-2. Dress Code
+2. Dress Code 6

-PART IV: DISCIPLINARY PROCESS AND SANCTIONS 11
+PART IV: DISCIPLINARY PROCESS AND SANCTIONS

-1. Disciplinary Process 11
+1. Disciplinary Process 9

-2. Disciplinary Punishments
+2. Disciplinary Punishments 9

-3. Punishing Authority
+3. Punishing Authority 9

-4. Appeal Procedure 12
+4. Appeal Procedure

-COUNTRY SUPPLEMENT: MALAYSIA
+COUNTRY SUPPLEMENT: